 How to Live in an RV - What Is it Like Living in a Motorhome?

 How Much Does it Cost to Live in an RV?

-The largest cost of living in an RV is the price of purchasing it, which can range from $50,000 to $900,000.
+The largest cost of living in an RV is the price of purchasing it, which can range from $50,000 to anywhere close to a million dollars, and likely more with the way inflation is going.
 After this you need to pay for insurance and other necessary add-ons which can cost around $100 to $300.
 With monthly payments, groceries, and the additional add-ons it totals to anywhere between $2000 and $3500 on average based on the price of your motorhome and groceries purchased.

 How Much Does it Cost to Live in an RV Park?

 While staying at an RV park, you’re likely to get a better price the longer you stay for.
 On average you may spend $20 to possibly over $100 per night or $250 to more than $700 per week.
 The savings extend further when considering the monthly cost of $500 to over $2,000 and seasonal range of $300 to $1,800 plus per month.

 However, the largest savings come from an annual stay that’s priced between $3,600 to $20,000 and up per annum.

 How Much Electricity Does an RV Use in One Month?